 - Snacks: Snikers, Clif bars, Lara bars, other energy bars, granola bars, gorp, and whatever happens to be available that can supply calories for energy.

-I was actually very pleased with the Steripen on my last hike, but the Sawyer filter is about the same weight and does not depend on batteries.
+I was actually very pleased with the Steripen on my last hike, but the BeFree is lighter and does not depend on batteries.
 My Steripen quit working midway through Montana and I had to revert to using my bleach backup.
-I’m hoping with the Sawyer to avoid a similar dilemma and as a bonus won’t need to rely on batteries.
+I’m hoping to avoid a similar dilemma and as a bonus won’t need to rely on batteries.